mashhour04/node-server-boilerplate/README.md

 #### ADMIN CREDENTIALS

-- ADMIN_PHONE: is the admin login phone number and must to be a valid mobile
+- ADMIN_USERNAME: is the admin login phone number and must to be a valid mobile
 - ADMIN_PASSWORD: is the admin login password